bitemyapp/teef/posts/2014-12-03-why-are-types-useful.md

 > This is where inheritance and OOP start to get tricky and religious arguments over the "correct" way to design classes come about.

-I don't care for Smalltalk (TYYYYYYPES), but this is where Kay's quote about pop culture comes to mind.
+I don't care for Smalltalk, but this is where Kay's quote about pop culture comes to mind.

 > I hate programming tutorials for beginners that start with object-oriented programming.

-We can elide the bit about "beginners" and "start".
+We can elide "beginners" and "start".

 > OOP is a very abstract concept.